Re-Alloc/Re-Alloc/README.md

 - I'm into anime (JoJo's is my favorite)
 - I REALLY like memes and broken humor
 - I'm kinda shy
-- I'd rather being hated for what I truly am and like that being loved for what I not truly am and like
 - I like doing calisthenics, reading books and manga and going for a walk sometimes
 - I LOVE videogames (for example, Persona 3),